angles-n-daemons/angles-n-daemons.github.io/content/posts/20230911-pipette-ragu.md

 2. Add 1/4 cup of sauce to the mix.
 Stir the sauce, pasta and pasta water together on medium heat for 2-3 minutes or until the sauce thickens.
 3. Garnish with parmesean cheese, chopped parsley and black pepper.
 ```

+Something to note.
+The ragu sauce can be frozen and should have a whipped cream-like texture when refridgerated.

 Time spent:
  - 20m initial drop